SteveGeyer/Firefly/docs/NanoSetup.md

 If you checkout this repository to your Nano you can skip the setup sets follow the build steps below.

+## Quadcopter On Screen Display

+Before running the camera calibration it might be a good idea to disable the On Screen Display (OSD).
+This will give the image process the maximum ability to process the incoming image without having any part of the image obscured.

+If you controller is using BetaFlight it is as easy as connecting the quadcopter to your computer running the BetaFlight Configurator, clicking the OSD tab, disabling all OSD outputs, and hitting save.

 ## Setup

 Start by copying the source code into a working directory.
 This